 Router installation is another pro with VyprVPN.
 All the VPNs on this list are router-compatible, but this VPN service has one of the easiest installation processes for a new user.
 And there’s even split tunneling (though VyprVPN calls it “connection by app”).

 One big bummer is that VyprVPN changed its pricing in late 2021.
-It used to have one of the most affordable long-term plans; now it’s one of the most expensive, surpassing even ExpressVPN.
+It used to have the most affordable long-term plan bar none; now it’s more expensive, though $5 a month for one year is still one of the better deals.

 Check out VyprVPN’s pricing here or read my full VyprVPN review.